Internal Audit Applicability as Per 2013 Companies Act

 The Following Companies Have To Follow The Applicability of Internal Audits:

+Internal Audit Applicability ought to be performed on all publicly traded companies.
+They are also mandated for all unlisted public companies with an annual revenue of at least 200 crore rupees.
 An internal audit should be conducted for each publicly traded unlisted company that has paid a share amount greater than 50 crore rupees.

-Conducting an internal audit is recommended for any unlisted public business that has received at least 100 crore rupees from various banks or public financial institutions.
+It is advised that unlisted public companies follow the applicability of an Internal Audit Applicability if they have outstanding deposits of at least 25 crore rupees.
+An internal audit is recommended for any unlisted public business that has received at least 100 crore rupees from various banks or public financial institutions.

 Aims and Objectives